gillgurvijay01/CGC-Book-Project/README.md

 # The CGC Book Project

-This is a dynamic E-Commerce website made my me ( Gurvijay Singh Gill) along with my partner of the project Tejbir Singh.
+This is a dynamic E-Commerce website made my me along with my partner of the project Tejbir Singh.
 This Project is for univerity curriculam of 7th semester in the Bachelor of Technology in Computer Science in Engineering.